Naserien/519web-deploy/README.md

 - **Function App**: A serverless compute service that runs event-triggered code, which does not require managing infrastructure.

 - **Web App**: The interface for users, potentially a front-end service like WordPress, interacting with the Container App and Function App.

+- **Key Vault**: Secures sensitive information such as secrets, tokens, and certificates required by the Container App, Function App, and Web App.

+- **Storage Queue**: Manages communication between services asynchronously, mainly used for processing tasks queued by the Function App.

-- **Resource Group**: In Azure, it's a collection that holds related resources for an Azure solution, including the Web App and Function App.
+- **Resource Group**: In Azure, it's a collection that holds related resources for an Azure solution, including the Web App, Function App and Container app.

 - **Users**: The end-users accessing the Web App.

-### Data Flow:
+### Data Flow

-1. **Code Push & CI/CD Trigger**: Developers push updates to GitHub, initiating the GitHub Workflows.
+1. **Code Push & CI/CD Trigger**: Developers push code to GitHub, triggering the GitHub Workflows for CI/CD.

-2. **Build & Image Push**: A Docker image is created and pushed to the Container Registry.
+2. **Build & Image Push**: Builds a Docker image and pushes it to the Container Registry.

-3. **Deployment**: The image is deployed to the Container App, and the Function App is set up to handle backend tasks.
+3. **Deployment**: Deploys the Docker image to the Container App and configures the Function App and Key Vault.

-4. **User Interaction**: Users interact with the Web App, which uses the other apps to serve content and perform actions.
+4. **Service Interaction**:
+   - The Web App communicates with the Container App to serve content.
+   - The Function App may place tasks in the Storage Queue.
+   - The Container App may process tasks or messages from the Storage Queue.

-5. **Resource Management**: All services are contained within an Azure Resource Group for easy management.
+5. **Resource Management**: All services are managed within an Azure Resource Group for centralized governance.

 ### Notations: